MicrosoftDocs/win32/desktop-src/Intl/nls--internationalized-domain-name--idn--mitigation-sample.md

 ---
-Description: The sample application described in this topic demonstrates how certain NLS functions can be used to mitigate some of the security issues associated with internationalized domain names (IDNs). ms.assetid: 73a96129-5234-4c70-b36a-baa5cb4daa0a
+description: The sample application described in this topic demonstrates how certain NLS functions can be used to mitigate some of the security issues associated with internationalized domain names (IDNs). ms.assetid: 73a96129-5234-4c70-b36a-baa5cb4daa0a
 title: 'NLS: Internationalized domain name mitigation sample' ms.topic: article